MEDomics-UdeS/MEDomicsTools/README.md

 Follow all rules of the PEP 8 when coding in Python.
 The following list presents the most important aspects of PEP 8 to keep in mind when coding in Python.
 The detailed PEP can be found here: https://www.python.org/dev/peps/pep-0008/

+- For PyCharm, the settings can be changed in the 'Settings > Editor > Code Style' menu
+- For Visual Studio Code, the settings can be changed in the 'settings.json' file (see https://code.visualstudio.com/docs/python/linting)

 - Indentation
-  - Use 4 spaces per indentation level
+  - Use 4 spaces per indentation level (don't use tabs, use spaces, see https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces)
 - Maximum Line Length
   - 120 characters (not 79 characters as specified in PEP8)
 - Blank Lines